 Make a gratitude list

 You could even make it into a project as a family since Thanksgiving is right around the corner.

 Stand in the shower with the hot water pouring over your back

-After a really long day, this tends to help me a lot even just to relax enough before bed.
+After a long day, this tends to help me a lot, even to relax enough before bed.
 It helps to relax your mind and muscles.

 Listen to a meditation (There are several FREE ones on YouTube)